 This command uses the /node switch to specify the name of the remote system and the wmic process list brief command to display a list of running processes.

-By using WMIC with remote systems, red teamers can perform administrative tasks on multiple systems simultaneously and from a distance, which can be an effective way to exploit vulnerabilities and gain access to target systems.
+By using WMIC with remote systems, red teamers can perform administrative tasks on multiple systems simultaneously and from a distance, effectively exploiting vulnerabilities and gaining access to target systems.

 Using WMIC with Filters